sustrik/ribosome/README.md

 DNA file is a standard JavaScript/Ruby program (except for the lines starting with a dot).
-Therefore it is possible to just take your existing JavaScript/Ruby program and run it with ribosome:
+Therefore it is possible to just take your existing JavaScript/Ruby program and run it with ribosome.
+Note that all the arguments past the DNA script name are passed unmodified to the JavaScript/Ruby program:

 *JavaScript:*
 ```
-ribosome.js foo.js
+ribosome.js foo.js arg1 arg2 arg3
 ```

 *Ruby:*
 ```
-ribosome.rb foo.rb
+ribosome.rb foo.rb arg1 arg2 arg3
 ```

 ### Simple output